 Only stimulation amplitude is adjustable during foramen needle stimulation.
 The stimulation frequency is 14 Hz, and the pulse width is 210μs.
+The stimulation frequency can be changed by exiting Lead Placement and going into CP Settings.

 Note: The stimulation cable can be disconnected from the foramen needle without causing stimulation to be turned off.
 This allows stimulation to be delivered on demand by tapping the mini-clip portion of the cable against the appropriate area of the needle.